deltafi-trade/deltafi-homepage/README.md

-# DeltaFi Interface
+# DeltaFi Homepage

-An open source interface for DeltaFi.
+An open source homepage for DeltaFi.

 ## Available Scripts